-Sydney’s premier arts festival has drawn headlines this month after scores of performers have chosen to withdraw in protest of a sponsorship deal made with the Embassy of Israel.
+Sydney’s premier arts festival has drawn headlines this month after scores of performers have withdrawn in protest of a sponsorship deal made with the Embassy of Israel.

 The Sydney Festival’s line-up was thrown into disarray just days before it was slated to begin on the 5th of January, with more than 20 acts cancelling their performances.
 Among the most notable include comedian Tom Ballard, burlesque entertainer Betty Grumble and Malyangapa and Barkindji musician Barkaa.
 Other acts such as a production of Seven Methods of Killing Kyle Renner by Jasmine Lee-Jones and Wiradjuri artist Karla Dicken’s installation Return to Sender are set to continue, but will do so in a separate capacity from the festival.